Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_git_lec.md

                                  # unique-folder-name.
 ```

-The URL that you copy an existing repository from will almost always be the
-URL of somebody's repo on Github (or your own repo on Github).
+The URL that you copy an existing repository from will almost always be the URL of somebody's repo on Github (or your own repo on Github).
+Directions for how to create your own repository on Github (that you then clone to your local) can be found [here](https://help.github.com/articles/create-a-repo/).

 ### Working with a Cloned Repository

 Now that we know how to clone a repository, it's time to talk about pushing
-and pulling, the process by which we keep a remote copy of our repository
+and pulling, the process by which we keep a remote copy of our repository (on Github)
 up to date and in sync with a local copy of our repository (and vice versa).
 Anytime that we have cloned a repository from a URL, the repository at that
 URL will become the *remote* copy of that repository.
 Pulling is the way that